Cetingrad: Demographics

+In 1895, the obćina of Vališ Selo (court at Vališ Selo), with an area of 130 km2, belonged to the kotar of Slunj (Slunj court and electoral district) in the županija of Modruš-Rieka (Ogulin court and financial board).
+There were 1173 houses, with a population of 8832.
+Its 13 villages and 14 hamlets were divided for taxation purposes into 9 porezne obćine, under the Slunj office.

 According to the 2011 census, Municipality of Cetingrad has the following ethnic breakdown:

 Villages in municipality

 Culture

 Cetingrad is home to a monument to Croatian soldiers from the Croatian War of Independence.
-The village celebrates August 7 as its municipal day to commemorate its liberation from the rebel Republic of Serb Krajina on that day in 1995.
+August 7 is celebrated as the municipal day to commemorate its liberation from the RSK on that day in 1995.

+Infrastructure

+In 1913, there were 7 gendarmeries in Slunj kotar: Cetin-grad, Gornja Močila, Nova Kršlja, Primišlje, Rakovica, Slunj and Veljun.